ajdehn/AWS-Audit-Playbook/README.md

 # About
-This playbook was written by [AJ Dehn](https://www.linkedin.com/in/ajdehn/) with the goal of helping auditors conduct **AWS audits, without screenshots**.
+This playbook was written by [AJ Dehn](https://www.linkedin.com/in/ajdehn/).
+The goal of this project is to help auditors conduct **AWS audits, without screenshots**.

 # Summary
 To accomplish this vision, we are building the following: